-Another interesting finding was that previous ureteroscopic experience had a positive weak correlation with the number of traumas in the OSCE (r=0.4, p=0.017).
-This could be explained by the fact that PGTs with more experience in the OR would be more confident on the simulator and would have a quicker handling of the ureteroscope leading to more traumas whereas inexperienced PGTs would be slower and more careful leading to fewer traumas.
+Another interesting finding was that previous ureteroscopic experience had a positive weak correlation with the number of traumas in the OSCE (r=0.4; p=0.017).
+This could be explained by the fact that PGTs with more experience in the OR would be more confident on the simulator and would have a quicker handling of the ureteroscope leading to more traumas, whereas inexperienced PGTs would be slower and more careful leading to fewer traumas.
 Another possibility is that there is a trick in passing guidewire into the UO.
 This is one of the weaknesses of the simulator, which does not provide a realistic experience for this part of the procedure.
 Therefore, experienced PGTs may have made more traumas, while PGTs who had previously practiced on the simulator may have learned the trick in getting the guidewire into the UO.

-Compared with those who did not practice, PGTs who had practiced received significantly higher GRS-URS scores at the OSCE (18.3 vs 24.6; p<0.001) and performed the task significantly faster (11.5 vs 9.4 min; p=0.01) (Figure 2).
-While not significant, PGTs who had practiced on the simulator used less fluoroscopy (7.6 \pm 5.6 vs. 5.2 \pm 1.6 seconds; p=0.24) and made less traumas (11.4 \pm 2 vs. 9.3 \pm 1.6; p=0.17) during the OSCE (Figure 2).
+Compared with those who did not practice, PGTs who had practiced received significantly higher URS-GRS scores at the OSCE (18.3 vs. 24.6; p<0.001) and performed the task significantly faster (11.5 vs. 9.4 minutes; p=0.01) (Fig. 2).
+While not significant, PGTs who had practiced on the simulator used less fluoroscopy (7.6±5.6 vs. 5.2±1.6 seconds; p=0.24) and made less traumas (11.4±2 vs. 9.3±1.6; p=0.17) during the OSCE (Fig. 2).
 This means that PGTs who had practiced were faster and better than those who did not.

-There was a positive correlation between the last URS-GRS scores during practice and at OSCE (r=0.641, p=0.086) (Figure 3).
-In addition to the small sample size, several factors may have weakened the statistical significance.
-First, excessive time passage from training on the simulator to the OSCE where one PGT's scores deteriorated from practice since it was almost a year earlier than the OSCE.
-Second, another PGT had worse performance at the OSCE due to a shoulder injury.
-Finally, the UroMentor simulator was one of 15 stations at the OSCE; hence, fatigue may have played a role.
+There was a positive correlation between the last URS-GRS scores during practice and at OSCE (r=0.641; p=0.086) (Fig. 3).
+In addition to the small sample size, several factors may have weakened the statistical significance, the first of which was excessive time passage from training on the simulator to the OSCE; one PGT's scores deteriorated from practice since it had taken place almost a year earlier than the OSCE, another had worse performance at the OSCE due to a shoulder injury.
+Finally, the UroMentor simulator was one of 15 stations at the OSCE, hence, fatigue may have played a role.